collectorsw2004/rawg-exercise-app/README.md

 First, download and install Docker version for your OS.
 You can find Docker setup instructions [HERE](https://docs.docker.com/engine/install/)

+**NOTE**: you must enable Virtualization Technology in order to start Docker daemon.

-Open your terminal, go to project root path and run `docker compose up` command.
+Once Docker is running, open your terminal, go to project root path and run `docker compose up` command.
 This will create and start containers for both BACKEND and WEB APP.

 Containers run `node:16` image.